-Total assets decreased approximately \$58 million during the 3rd quarter primarily as a result of lower market values of our MLP investments.
-Distribution increases from our MLP investments were in-line with our expectations and asset-based and other operating expenses declined from the previous quarter.
-Total leverage as a percent of total assets was relatively unchanged and we increased our quarterly distribution to \$0.41 per share.
+Total assets decreased approximately \$201 million during the 2nd quarter primarily as a result of lower market values of our MLP investments.
+Distribution increases from our MLP investments were in-line with our expectations, asset-based expenses decreased slightly while other operating expenses were unchanged from the previous quarter.
+Total leverage as a percent of total assets increased and we maintained our quarterly distribution of \$0.4125 per share.
 Additional information on these events and results of our operations are discussed in more detail below.